30 Best Practices for Preventing a Data Breach

 7. Determine risk tolerance

 The whole purpose of the risk assessment and analysis process is to help you determine your risk tolerance.
-Risk tolerance is essentially a cost-benefit analysis that compares how important a technology is to your organization’s business goals when compared to the impact a data breach would have.
+Risk tolerance is essentially a cost-benefit analysis that compares how important a technology is to your organization’s business goals compared to the impact a data breach would have.

 When determining risk tolerance, you can take one of four actions: